LeTac-MPC: Learning Model Predictive Control for Tactile-reactive Grasping: Approach

-{Ideally, we hope the leader gripper maintains an absolutely tight grasping throughout the process and there is no slipping between the {leader} gripper and the grasped object.
+Ideally, we hope that the leader gripper maintains an absolutely tight grasping throughout the process and there is no slipping between the leader gripper and the grasped object.
 To achieve that, we maximize the grasping force of the leader gripper on the data collection block and enhance the friction between the leader gripper’s fingers and the block by adding a gel layer on the finger.
 Naturally, we could not guarantee that there would be no movement between the object and the leader gripper during extended periods of data collection.
-However, our setup ensures that any movement, if it occurred, is minimal and does not affect the data collection.
-Therefore, when the leader gripper stays static, the grasped object stays static and we set the velocity of the end-effector of the follower arm to be greater than 5~mm/s as the condition for indicating slipping.} Once slipping occurs for 0.2~s, we stop recording the raw images. {The reasons of selecting 0.2~s are as follows.
+However, our setup ensures that any movement, if it occurred, is minimal and does not affect data collection.
+Therefore, when the leader gripper stays static, the grasped object stays static and we set the velocity of the end-effector of the follower arm to be greater than 5~mm/s as the condition for indicating slipping.
+Once slipping occurs for 0.2~s, we stop recording the raw images. {The reasons of selecting 0.2~s are as follows.
 For each material, as shown in Fig.~\ref{fig:data_distri}, when the external force varies from 0 to 12N, the fluctuation range of the $p_{\text{slip}}$ collected for each material is approximately within 2~mm.
-Using 2~mm as a reference, to ensure the data collected after slipping occurs is reasonable, we choose a distance of 0.9~mm (0.2~s $\times$ 4.5~mm/s) as the range. }
+Using 2~mm as a reference, to ensure the data collected in a reasonable range (for example, to avoid collecting too many images without contact), we chose a distance of 0.9~mm (0.2~s $\times$ 4.5~mm/s) as the gripper width range of one data collection trial.
+It is worth noting that the choice of 0.2~s here is approximate.
+The goal is to prevent the collected data from becoming overly biased.}

-For the gripper velocity $v_n$ in the dataset, we randomly select a value within the range of $(-1~\text{mm/s},1~\text{mm/s})$ for each data point. {As shown in Fig.~\ref{fig:model_pipline}, $p_n, v_n$, and the raw tactile image are the inputs of our model.}
+For the gripper velocity $v_n$ in the dataset, we randomly select a value within the range of $(-1~\text{mm/s},1~\text{mm/s})$ for each data point.
+As shown in Fig.~\ref{fig:model_pipline}, $p_n, v_n$, and the raw tactile image are the inputs of our model.

-Finally, the {follower} gripper continues to relax until the object is completely released.
-After that, the {leader} arm returns to its initial position, and the {follower} gripper tightly re-grasps the object.
+Finally, the follower gripper continues to relax until the object is completely released.
+After that, the leader arm returns to its initial position, and the follower gripper tightly re-grasps the object.
 The next trial then begins.